-Trump Praises Pompeo After Secretary Of State Bars NPR Reporter From Trip
+Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip

 Trump joked about Pompeo's seeming retaliation against NPR and Kelemen during a White House event that touted his administration's long-awaited Mideast peace plan.
 As Trump acknowledged the teams that worked on the plan, his mention of Pompeo's name touched off a prolonged round of applause.

 After the crowd's ovation, the president smiled as he told Pompeo, "Wow, that's impressive.
 That was very impressive, Mike.
-That reporter couldn't have done too good a job on you yesterday" – an apparent reference to Kelemen, whose removal from Pompeo's plane was announce Monday.
+That reporter couldn't have done too good a job on you yesterday."

-Kelemen had been slated to cover the secretary's trip as the radio pool reporter, a position that rotates among journalists from different news organizations covering the State Department.
+The reference appeared to be about his yelling at Kelly and subsequent statement calling her a liar.

-Some in the crowd then applauded as Trump continued, "That's good, thank you Mike.
+Some in the crowd then applauded as Trump continued, "That's good, thank you, Mike.
 Great."

-It was not clear whether the president was referring to Pompeo's decision to bar Kelemen or to the warm applause he received.
+Kelemen had been slated to cover the secretary's trip as the radio pool reporter, a position that rotates among journalists from different news organizations covering the State Department.

-After Kelemen was denied a spot on Pompeo's plane, NPR President and CEO John Lansing said via Twitter Tuesday morning, "I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States."
+After Kelemen was denied a spot on Pompeo's plane, NPR President and CEO John Lansing said via Twitter on Tuesday morning, "I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States."

 I stand behind the NPR newsroom, which has some of the most respected, truthful, factual, professional and ethical journalists in the United States.
 Our mission is to serve the American public by seeking and reporting the truth.— John Lansing (@johnlansing) January 28, 2020